mvdnes/spin-rs/README.md

 spin = { version = "x.y", default-features = false, features = [...] }
 ```

+## Minimum Safe Rust Version (MSRV)

+This crate is guaranteed to compile on a Minimum Safe Rust Version (MSRV) of 1.38.0 and above.
+This version will not be changed without a minor version bump.

 ## License

 `spin` is distributed under the MIT License, (See `LICENSE`).